Hellenic Film Society Pivots to Virtual Greek Film Festival with Impressive Line-up July 10-20 - The Pappas Post

 The Hellenic Film Society USA (HFS) will be hosting the first-ever virtual Greek film festival in the United States, to be held July 10-20, 2020.

-Audiences across the country will have the opportunity to stream ten quality, entertaining Greek films to their personal devices.
+Audiences across the country will have the opportunity to stream 10 quality, entertaining Greek films to their personal devices.

 For many of the films, it will be their US premiere.
 In addition, virtual interviews with directors of the films are also planned.